dylan-lang/dylan-programming-book/source/reuse.rst

 implemented using the *format-out* function (which is defined in the *format-out* module of the *format-out* library).

-We can start to envision the *time* library as shown in `See Initial time library. <reuse.htm#71767>`_.
+We can start to envision the *time* library as shown in `Initial time library. <reuse.htm#71767>`_.
 In a library more complicated than the time library, we might decompose the construction of the library into several implementation modules.
 For example, we might want to